-- Conduct quantitative and qualitative post-event evaluation and review analytics with your team. - Meet periodically to update the plan and make improvements. - Work with carriers on the claims process and find solutions for any areas of improvement. - Conduct a post event evaluation review analytics and other feedback; periodically debrief staff to ensure and iterative process improvement. - · Restock emergency supplies. - · Update the plan as needed.
+- Conduct quantitative (measurable data) and qualitative (observations, perspectives, experiences) post-event evaluation and review analytics with your team. - Meet periodically to update the plan and make improvements. - Work with carriers on the claims process and find solutions for any areas of improvement.
+Conduct a post event evaluation review analytics and other feedback; periodically debrief staff to ensure and iterative process improvement. - · Restock emergency supplies. - Update the plan as needed.